OneKey-Network/addressability-framework/mvp-spec/workflows.md

 ### Updating User Id and Preferences

-This workflow illustrates a user updating his/her User Id and Preferences on a site part of the PAF network.
+This workflow illustrates a user updating their User Id and Preferences on a site part of the PAF network.

 ```mermaid
 sequenceDiagram